Beyond the classroom

 - A minimum overall cumulative GPA of 3.0 on a 4.0 scale in all graduate courses.

-If you are interested in joining our Psi Chi chapter, please fill out the application form below and e-mail to Dr. Jonathan Bassett or send to his attention at CPO Box 6025.
+If you are interested in joining our Psi Chi chapter, please fill out the online application at the link below or contact Dr. Jonathan Bassett with any questions.

 Please select a link below for more information: